numaproj/numaflow/docs/user-guide/sinks/on-success.md

 ## Caveats

-- OnSuccess sink can only be configured when the primary sink is a user-defined sink.
+- OnSuccess sink is more meaningful when the primary sink is a user-defined sink because builtins are not written to support on-success responses.
 - For a given OnSuccess sink, we cannot configure another fallback or onSuccess sink.
-- Consequence of the above point is that, if the OnSuccess sink is a user-defined sink, then we cannot wrap the message sent from this onSuccess UD sink as a onSuccess/fallback response.
+This means, if the OnSuccess sink is a user-defined sink, then we cannot wrap the message sent from this onSuccess UD sink as a onSuccess/fallback response.

 ## How to use